Extremum Seeking with High-Order Lie Bracket Approximations: Achieving Exponential Decay Rate: Preliminaries

-One of the main tools exploited in this paper is the Chen--Fliess series expansion: under certain regularity assumptions on the control vector fields of system~\eqref{int_gen}, the solutions of system~\eqref{int_gen} with $x(0)=x^0$ can be represented in the following form~\cite{La95,GZ23}:
+One of the main tools exploited in this paper is the Chen--Fliess series expansion~\cite{La95,GZ23}: under certain regularity assumptions on the control vector fields of system~\eqref{int_gen}, the solutions of~\eqref{int_gen} with $x(0)=x^0$ can be represented as with the remainder { }